-Solar panels in the UK take advantage of one of nature's most powerful, yet free resources - the energy produced by the sun.
-Solar panels, also called photovoltaic, or solar PV, is a type of solar cell system that uses semiconductor technology to convert energy from sunlight into electricity.
-To help guide you while switching to renewable energy, this page highlights all of the most practical information about solar panel installation cost, incentives, features, and solar panel costs in the UK.
+Solar panels in the UK take advantage of one of nature's most powerful yet free resources: the energy produced by the sun.
+Solar panels, also called photovoltaics or solar PV, is a type of solar cell system that uses semiconductor technology to convert energy from sunlight into electricity.
+To help guide you while switching to renewable energy, this page highlights all of the most practical information about the installation cost, the incentives, the features, and the prices of solar panels in the UK.

 As new technologies are being developed, experts discover new ways of making solar energy components.
 Thus, in the not so distant future, the likelihood of solar cell prices going down is significant.